Harshkt214/mediquiz-policy/terms.md

 # Terms of Use for Mediquiz
 ## Introduction

-Mediquiz is an online platform providing study materials for NEET examination to students.
+Mediquiz is an online platform providing study materials for Competitive examination to students.
 These Terms of Use ("Terms") govern your use of our application ("App") and services ("Services").

 ## Account Authentication